pnp/powerplatform-samples/samples/healthcare-ai-chatbot/README.md

 ## Summary

 This sample uses a Power Virtual Agents chatbot to diagnose and suggest a fitting doctor based on the user's inputted symptoms.
+NOTE: "healthAlde" is a placeholder brand name for the bot & the Power Pages portal

 ![picture of the sample](assets/portal-chatbot.PNG)